 External Ids for S100A7 Gene

 Previous GeneCards Identifiers for S100A7 Gene

 The protein encoded by this gene is a member of the S100 family of proteins containing 2 EF-hand calcium-binding motifs.
 S100 proteins are localized in the cytoplasm and/or nucleus of a wide range of cells, and involved in the regulation of a number of cellular processes such as cell cycle progression and differentiation.
 S100 genes include at least 13 members which are located as a cluster on chromosome 1q21.
 This protein differs from the other S100 proteins of known structure in its lack of calcium binding ability in one EF-hand at the N-terminus.
 The protein is overexpressed in hyperproliferative skin diseases, exhibits antimicrobial activities against bacteria and induces immunomodulatory activities. [provided by RefSeq, Nov 2014]

 GeneCards Summary for S100A7 Gene

 S100A7 (S100 Calcium Binding Protein A7) is a Protein Coding gene.
-Diseases associated with S100A7 include trachea leiomyoma and breast apocrine carcinoma.
+Diseases associated with S100A7 include bladder squamous cell carcinoma and trachea leiomyoma.
 Among its related pathways are Validated targets of C-MYC transcriptional repression.
 GO annotations related to this gene include calcium ion binding and RAGE receptor binding.
 An important paralog of this gene is S100A7A.